C0mlan/carmen_listen/README.md

 ## Overview

-Music Explorer API is a backend-only web service built with Django Rest Framework (DRF) that enables users to search for music tracks, view track metadata, and manage a personalized list of favourite songs.
+Carmen_Listen API is a backend-only streaming service built with Django Rest Framework (DRF) that enables users to search for music tracks, view track metadata, and manage a personalized list of favourite songs.
 This project integrates with the Spotify Scraper API (via RapidAPI).

 ## Features
 ### Music Search